mlswg/mls-combiner/draft-ietf-mls-combiner.md

 --- abstract

-This document describes a protocol for combining a traditional MLS session with a post-quantum (PQ) MLS session to achieve flexible and efficient hybrid PQ security that amortizes the computational cost of PQ Key Encapsulation Mechanisms and Digital Signature Algorithms.
-Specifically, we describe how to use the exporter secret of a PQ MLS session, i.e. an MLS session using a PQ ciphersuite, to seed PQ guarantees into an MLS session using a traditional ciphersuite.
+This document describes a protocol for combining a traditional MLS session with a post-quantum (PQ) MLS session to achieve flexible and efficient hybrid PQ confidentiality and authenticity that amortizes the computational cost of PQ Key Encapsulation Mechanisms and Digital Signature Algorithms.
+Specifically, we describe how to use the exporter secret of a PQ MLS session, i.e., an MLS session using a PQ ciphersuite, to seed PQ guarantees into an MLS session using a traditional ciphersuite.
 By supporting on-demand traditional-only key updates (a.k.a.
 PARTIAL updates) or hybrid-PQ key updates (a.k.a.
 FULL updates), we can reduce the bandwidth and computational overhead associated with PQ operations while meeting the requirement of frequent key rotations.

 --- middle

 # Introduction

 A fully capable quantum adversary has the ability to break fundamental underlying cryptographic assumptions of traditional Key Encapsulation Mechanisms (KEMs) and Digital Signature Algorithms (DSAs).
 This has led to the development of post-quantum (PQ) cryptographically secure KEMs and DSAs by the cryptographic research community which have been formally adopted by the National Institute of Standards and Technology (NIST), including the Module Lattice KEM (ML-KEM) and Module Lattice DSA (ML-DSA) algorithms.
-While these provide PQ security, ML-KEM and ML-DSA have significantly worse overhead in terms of public key size, signature size, ciphertext size, and CPU time than their traditional counterparts.
+While these provide PQ security, ML-KEM and ML-DSA have significant overhead in terms of public key size, signature size, ciphertext size, and CPU time compared to their traditional counterparts.
+This has made achieving PQ entity and data authenticity particularly challenging.
+The hybrid approach in this draft amortizes the PQ overhead costs enabling practical PQ authenticity.

 Moreover, research arms on side-channel attacks, etc., have motivated uses of hybrid-PQ combiners that draw security from both the underlying PQ and underlying traditional components.
 A variety of hybrid security treatments have arisen across IETF working groups to bridge the gap between performance and security to encourage the adoption of PQ security in existing protocols, including the MLS protocol {{!RFC9420}}.

-Within the MLS working group, there are several topic areas that make use of PQ security extensions:
+Within the MLS working group, there are various ways to approach PQ security extensions:

 1. A single MLS ciphersuite for a hybrid post-quantum/traditional KEM.
 The ciphersuite can act as a drop-in replacement for the KEM, focusing on hybrid confidentiality but not authenticity, and does not incur changes elsewhere in the MLS stack.
 As a confidentiality focus, it addresses the the harvest-now / decrypt-later threat model.
 However, every key epoch incurs a PQ overhead cost.

-2. Hybrid PQ signature ciphersuites that address hybrid authenticity, including construction and security considerations of hybrid signatures.

-3. Mechanisms that leverage hybridization as a means to not only address the security balance between PQ and traditional components and achieve resistance to harvest-now / decrypt-later attacks, but also use it as a means to improve performance of PQ use.
+2. Mechanisms that leverage hybridization as a means to not only address the security balance between PQ and traditional components and achieve resistance to harvest-now / decrypt-later attacks, but also use it as a means to improve performance of PQ use while achieving PQ authenticity as well.

-This document addresses the third topic of these work items.
+This document addresses the second topic of these work items.

 # Terminology